kapicorp/kapitan/docs/example-terraform.md

         └── project3.yml
 ```

-The targets directory enables us to define various projects.
-We are able to specify each project as an environment such as `dev`, `staging` and `production` with each having unique parameters.
+The `targets` directory enables us to define various projects.
+We can specify each project as an environment such as `dev`, `staging` and `production` with each having unique parameters.

 The following is an example targets file. `type.terraform` is what defines the entry point into the main Jsonnet template file.
 The parameters in the file `inventory/targets/develop/project1.yml` will then be utilized to set the environmental specific provider/resource configuration.
 We define the default region & zone for terraform's provider configuration.
-The default dns ttl for the dns resource is also configured for the development environment.
+The default DNS TTL for the DNS resource is also configured for the development environment.

 ```yaml
 classes:
   - type.terraform